 We set high expectations for both staff and students and work closely with parents.
 We believe that it is the duty of the College to educate our students to become responsible members of society and to respect others.
 Our experience is that students achieve high standards because they are set challenging targets, provided with interesting opportunities to learn in different ways and given support where they need it.

 The College is proud of its unique and distinctive ethos as one of only two girls’ state secondary schools in Leicestershire and as a World Class school.
 We regard our student body as a major strength and take great pride in both the success and diversity of our student intake.
 We give students a voice in the College and we listen.
 We value courtesy, politeness, honesty and effort.
 We accept that we all make mistakes from time to time and we aim to learn from our mistakes.
 We are inspired by excellence in all forms including academic, creative, practical, physical and personal achievements.

-We ask parents to contact the Progress Leader or tutor if they believe their daughter is being bullied.
+We ask parents to contact the Pastoral leader or tutor if they believe their daughter is being bullied.

 Bullying is any behaviour which causes hurt, fear or distress to another person.
 Bullying can include any form of discrimination or inappropriate references relating to a student’s sexuality, race or gender.
 It is a behaviour that takes place Several Times On Purpose (STOP).

 Bullying can involve:

 |Emotional||being unfriendly, excluding, tormenting (e.g. hiding books, threatening gestures)|

 |Physical||pushing, kicking, hitting, punching or any use of violence, damage to property|